 What specific tools, software, and management skills are you using to navigate this crisis?

 Maksim Hardziyenak: Our team is extremely comfortable working remotely/from home due to the previous successful experience, so we can recommend using Slack for internal communication and working on projects and discussing questions, JIRA/Trello for software project management, and set up regular routines to catch up with news such as daily/weekly status calls with 1-month retrospectives.
 It also helps determine if the team can also work in self-organized units if one unit’s work is not required and doesn’t affect the other unit’s work.

 Who are your competitors?
 And how do you plan to stay in the game?

-Maksim Hardziyenak: Our main competition comes from the traditional CRAs who still analyses the creditworthiness and calculate credit scoring of private individuals relying on outdated tax report as a financial indicator.
+Maksim Hardziyenak: Our main competition comes from the traditional CRAs who still analyses the creditworthiness and calculate credit scoring of View private individuals accounts relying on outdated tax report as a financial indicator.
 They also use technology invented 70 years ago.
 On the other side, goscore utilizes real-time data and insights calculated from up-to-date transactions (bank statements) and cutting-edge technology, such as neural networks, to give more personal and fair human credit scoring.

 Your final thoughts?

 Maksim Hardziyenak: Even while this pandemic is truly horrible and took too many lives away.
 But it’s also an opportunity for some companies and startups to boom by offering the right services and finding a new niche.
 So, be persistent and don’t give up, and you’ll see a full world of opportunities around.
 Be brave to grab them.
 Be honest and open to asking around and talking to your customers; they have problems now, too.
 And these issues you might be able to solve.

 Top of the month